-Irish-Canadian mezzo, Wallis Giunta, has been nominated as “Young Artist of the Year” in the 2018 International Opera Awards, and was named both “Young Artist of the Year” by The Arts Desk and “Breakthrough Artist in UK Opera” in the What’s On Stage Opera Awards for 2017.
+Irish-Canadian mezzo, Wallis Giunta, has been named “Young Singer of the Year” in the 2018 International Opera Awards, and was named both “Young Artist of the Year” by The Arts Desk and “Breakthrough Artist in UK Opera” in the What’s On Stage Opera Awards for her work in 2017.
 She has been praised by OPERA NEWS for her “delectably rich, silver-toned mezzo-soprano, with a beautiful sense of line and effortless, rapid runs”, with her recent performance as Mozart’s Sesto for the Canadian Opera Company celebrated as “a triumph…remarkable in its combination of intelligence and beauty”.
 She has begun the 2017/18 season with two role debuts for Opera North, the title role in Ravel’s L’enfant et les sortiléges, and Dinah in Bernstein’s Trouble in Tahiti, both to great critical acclaim.
-She will return to Oper Leipzig, where she is an ensemble member, for her house roles of Cenerentola, Cherubino, Rossweise & Wellgunde, and will debut Strauss’s Prince Orlofsky in Die Fledermaus and the Schoolboy in a new production of Berg’s Lulu.
+She will return to Oper Leipzig, where she is an ensemble member, for her house roles of Cenerentola, Cherubino, Rossweise & Wellgunde, and will debut Strauss’s Prince Orlofsky in Die Fledermaus and Der Gymnasiast in a new production of Berg’s Lulu.
 She also returns to the Munich Radio Orchestra, Toronto’s Korner Hall and the Music & Beyond Festival in concert.

 In the 2016/17 season, she made debuts with Opera North, performing the title role in Rossini’s La Cenerentola, with Teatro Communale di Bolzano as Cherubino, with the Munich Radio Orchestra, Tokyo Metropolitan Symphony Orchestra, and Symphony Nova Scotia in concert, as well as recital debuts in Germany, and Vancouver, Canada.
 Wallis returned to Toronto’s Opera Atelier to debut the title role in Purcell’s Dido & Aeneas, to Oper Leipzig for several productions, and to both the Toronto Symphony and the Real Orquesta Sinfónica de Sevilla for new productions of Weill’s The Seven Deadly Sins.